ayush221b/fashion_detector/README.md

 # Fashion Detector

-Fashion Detector is a mobile app, built for the Android and iOS platform using the Flutter SDK by Google.
+Fashion Detector is a mobile app which can capture and predict fashion accessories and apparel near us.
+It is built for the Android and iOS platform using the Flutter SDK by Google.

 # Features!